RussRobin/OBJ-GSP/README.md

 A sample image pair is provided in ./input-data/AANAP-01_skyline.
 Our proposed dataset will be released soon.

 ## Segment Anything Model Script
+Run sam.ipynb to get SAM features and put it in ./ folder.

 ## Citation
 For any questions, please contact russ000robin@gmail.com.